This article has been Fact-Checked by Kendall Kennedy MS, RD, RYT

 By building and preserving healthy mass, your weight loss journey becomes easier.

 Secondly, protein is also a relatively filling category of nutrients.
 As mentioned in the fiber section, many people will find this benefit valuable.

 Do flax seeds help you lose belly fat?

-Since the amount of netto carbohydrates is so low, flax seeds are good for a low carb diet.
+Since the net amount of carbohydrates in them is so low, flaxseeds are good for keto and other low-carb diets.

 How much flax seed do you need to eat to lose weight?

 The question then becomes how many flaxseeds can you fit into your daily weight loss diet.

 Unfortunately, there is no single guideline that applies to every individual.
 Details like your weight, the rest of your diet, your other lifestyle habits, etc. influence the recommended flaxseed consumption a lot.

 If you want to consume more flaxseeds with the goal of losing weight, you likely want to start with something small like 30 grams.

 This will offer you a lot of fiber, protein, vitamins, and minerals while still being reasonable in terms of calories.